webdktid/glucose-clock/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom License that allows free personal use but requires permission for commercial use - see the [LICENSE](LICENSE) file for full details.

+**Summary:**
+- ✅ **Personal use**: Free for private, non-commercial use
+- ❌ **Commercial use**: Requires explicit written permission
+- 💝 **Donations**: Appreciated but not required for personal use

 ## ⚠️ Disclaimer